JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+1.11.22 - PM with SSCN, finding content writers. working on goals of DFT website.

 1.10.21 - Project manangement.
 KPI and Harvest.

 1.6.21 - PM stuff with City of Stroud.